MakeSchool-Tutorials/Drift-Unity-VR/P5-making-the-menu/content.md

 We downloaded a package off the Asset Store with low poly trees and put them all over with the Default-Diffuse material!
 We also imported the Standard Assets Effects package and applied some Bloom to the Main Camera (eye), because Bloom looks oh so pretty.
 We also thought our lights would look prettier a little brighter and played around with our Particle System to make it more subtle (it’s now a cone and has overall lower opacity) ;)

-As a final touch, we added the title, Draft to the Main Menu, as some pulsing Text.
+As a final touch, we added the title, Draft, to the Main Menu, as some pulsing Text.

 ![Our menu is so pretty :3](../media/image97.gif)